Empirical Evaluation of the Heat-Diffusion Collection Protocol for Wireless Sensor Networks: Real Testbed Experiment Results and Analysis

-\todo{The above mentioned settings is used to stay consistent with the interference settings presented in the original BCP paper\cite{moeller2010routing}.
+\todoo{The above mentioned settings is used to stay consistent with the interference settings presented in the original BCP paper\cite{moeller2010routing}.
 However, it is well known that the simple Gilbert-Eliot model used for ETX estimation might work perfectly with some specific synthetic interference models and might fail in realistic interference scenarios.
-In order to explore the performance of the HDCP algorithm, in presence of real interference, we perform a set of experiments with 44 source nodes and 1 sink node, running on channel 13 of the 802.15.4 standard which is known to be one of the most interfered channels.
-We also compare the performance of HDCP based on the Gilbert-Eliot (GE) ETX model with the performance of BCP with the GE model as well as with HDCP based on the ETX model used in the original BCP paper\cite{moeller2010routing}.
-For this set of experiments, we do not use the link switching method as we empirically found that interference itself causes sufficient link switching, thereby, adding extra link switching negatively affects performance.
+In order to explore the performance of the HDCP algorithm, in presence of real interference, we performed a set of experiments with 44 source nodes and 1 sink node, running on channel 13 of the 802.15.4 standard which is known to be one of the most interfered channels.
+We also compare the performance of HDCP based on the Gilbert-Eliot (GE) ETX model with the performance of BCP with the GE model as well as with HDCP based on the ETX model used in the original BCP paper~\cite{moeller2010routing}.
 The results presented in Figure~\ref{fig:inter1} clearly demonstrate that even in the presence of constant real interference, the HDCP algorithm with Gilbert-Eliot ETX model performs comparable to the BCP algorithm and the HDCP algorithm with the basic ETX model presented in \cite{moeller2010routing}, while outperforms the CTP algorithm.
-Furthermore, both Figures~\ref{fig:inter} and~\ref{fig:inter1} show that the BCP and the HDCP algorithm can achieve approx $85\%$ delivery ratio in presence of interfernce while the CTP achieves approx $70\%$.}
+Furthermore, both Figures~\ref{fig:inter} and~\ref{fig:inter1} show that the BCP and the HDCP algorithms can achieve approx $85\%$ delivery ratio in presence of interference while the CTP achieves approx $70\%$.}